 The New Elijah

-From the crowds to the palace of Herod, rumors circulated that Elijah had arisen again in Jesus of Nazareth.
+From towns and villages to the palace of Herod, rumors circulated that Elijah had risen again in Jesus of Nazareth.
 In the face of Samaritan contempt, James and John reached for Elijah’s solution to quell their adversaries.
-Nicknamed “sons of thunder” (Mark 3:17), the brothers lunged with the Tishbite’s fiery zeal.
+Nicknamed “Sons of Thunder” (Mark 3:17), the brothers acted with the Tishbite’s fiery zeal.
+In their minds, divine justice looked like a consuming fire, an image familiar from Deuteronomy (4:24, 9:3).

-James and John rushed to call fire down like Elijah.
+James and John sought to call fire down like Elijah.

 Jerusalem-bound Jesus spared Samaria.